cmcntsh/N6806_Fall2020_DevNotes/010_Python_Setup/README.md

 ## Set up VSCode for Python Programming
 * VSCode Python Setup (22 min): https://www.youtube.com/watch?v=W--_EOzdTHk
   * The presenter uses a different environment manager.
 We're going to stick with Conda.
 Don't use his commands for creating new environments.
+  * The presenter demonstrates the debugger a little bit.
+We're not going to do much with that right now so you can just watch.